Pages

 Harry Potter and the Chamber of Secrets

-Aside from the whole potential-death-by-giant-spider thing (an arachnophobe's worst nightmare) I forgot how much I loved this book!
+Aside from the whole potential-death-by-giant-spider thing (an arachnophobe's worst nightmare), I forgot how much I loved this book!
 Chamber of Secrets seems to be one of the Potter books I always tend to gloss over, so it was nice to reread this and appreciate it fully again.
-I think I'll be promoting it to becoming my second-favourite Potter book!
+I think I'll be promoting it to become my second favourite Potter book!

 Plus you can't forget how many references to important events in the later books are in this one.
 I mean Dumbledore basically tells Harry he's a Horcrux when they're discussing how similar he and Voldemort are!
 How much more of a clue for book 7 do we need?!